Customer Advisory Panel

 The Customer Advisory Panel (CAP) is an independent group that challenges CitiPower and Powercor to ensure customer and stakeholder views shape and are at the heart of all decision-making.
 Their work with us supports customer and stakeholder views to be embedded in our decision-making processes, and new challenges and issues to be addressed with customer and stakeholder views at the forefront of proposed solutions.

-The immediate focus of the CAP is the be the 2026-2031 proposals for the regulatory reset.
+The immediate focus of the CAP is the 2026-2031 proposals for the regulatory reset.
 They have a key role in shaping the proposal, advising on customer research, and participating in specialised stakeholder-led working groups.

 While there are overarching themes of importance to the business, our CAP members have the opportunity to also shape the conversation.